Zeddaxe/Walkthroughs/README.md

 ## 🤝 Contributing

-I welcome contributions!
-If you have suggestions for improvement or would like to collaborate on labs, feel free to reach out or open a pull request.
+I am still learning, and I welcome discussions and contributions!
+If you have suggestions for improvement or would like to collaborate on labs, CTFs, feel free to reach out or open a pull request.

 ## 📫 Contact